nopnopwei/RubricPortrait/README.md

 ![](/img/ex3.png)

 ## Limitation
-Due to the limited colors being utilized, it is recommended to have a clear contrast between the background and the person/object you are trying to focus.
-Otherwise the background will blend in as show in the example below.
+Due to the limited colors being utilized, it is recommended to have a clear color contrast between the background and the person/object you are trying to focus.
+The picture below is an example that shows the result of a poor contrast between the background and the character.

 ![](/img/ex4.png)